A quick guide for young people receiving support

 Things were hard at home for a long time.
 I remember being scared all the time, and then I just kind of started to feel numb to everything.
 I skipped school, hung around with mates who were a bit older than me, anything to avoid being at home.

 She found help for my mum and little brother too.
 They go to a group to help them talk about what happened when my dad lived with us.
 And she spoke to my teachers so they understood why I was acting like I was.
-I do really want to learn, I just didn’t think I was worth bothering about.
+I do really want to learn, I just did not think I was worth bothering about.
 But now I know I am.

 Who else could help me?